Simplicity of crossed products by FC-hypercentral groups: Preliminaries

 \begin{definition} The \emph{FC-hypercenter} of $G$, denoted $\FCH(G)$, is the union of all of the $F_\alpha$ above.
 We say that $G$ is \emph{FC-hypercentral} if $\FCH(G) = G$.
 We say that $G$ is an \emph{FC-group} if $\FC(G)=G$. \end{definition}

 Recall that a group $G$ is called \emph{ICC} if every $g\in G\setminus \{e\}$ has infinite conjugacy class.
 FC-hypercentral groups are precisely the class of groups which have no non-trivial ICC quotients.
 This class contains all virtually nilpotent groups, and, in the finitely generated setting, coincides with the class of virtually nilpotent groups, and thus, also with the class of polynomial growth groups by Gromov's Theorem (see \cite[Theorem~2]{McLain_remarks_upper_central_series} and \cite[Theorem~2]{DM56_FcNipFcSol}).
+Likewise, it is also the case (and substantially easier to show) that, in the finitely generated setting, the class of FC-groups is precisely the class of groups $G$ where the center $Z(G)$ has finite index in $G$.

 In recent breakthrough results, the class of countable (not necessarily finitely generated) FC-hypercentral groups was identified with the class of strongly amenable groups \cite{FrischTamuzPooya} and with the class of groups which satisfy the \emph{Choquet-Deny property}, by \cite[Theorem 4.8]{Jaworski} and \cite{FrischHartmanTamuzPooya}.
 We refer the reader to \cite{FrischThesis} for a smooth introduction to these exciting results.